dfelicia/netwatcher-py/README.md

 # NetWatcher

-A modern macOS utility that automatically reconfigures system settings when your network environment changes.
+A macOS utility that automatically reconfigures system settings when your network environment changes.
 It runs as a menu bar application and background service, monitoring for network changes and applying predefined settings for different locations.

-## Recent Improvements

-NetWatcher has been recently refactored with a **modular architecture** for improved maintainability and code organization.
-The functionality remains the same, but the codebase is now organized into focused modules that are easier to understand and extend.

 ## How It Works